loomio/loomio-docs/user_manual/src/threads/thread_admin/index.md

 # Thread administration

 ### Pin thread
 If you are a coordinator, you can pin comments to order them and make them easier to find.
-Pinned threads will appear above your other threads on your group page and will be ordered by latest activity within their group and organization.
+Pinned threads will appear above your other threads on your group page and will be ordered by the most recently pinned item at the top.
+You can change position of the pinned thread by pinning and unpinning threads.

 You can easily  **pin** or **un-pin** from the thread preview options, but **only from the Group page**.